• Christmas Recipes

 Curried butternut squash soup

-Fall means cooler mornings with soft foggy light.
-Crisper evenings.
+Fall means cooler mornings with soft foggy light and crisper evenings.
 The air smells different, and the light is different.
 Are you ready to start eating soup again?
-That's what inspired this recipe for Curried butternut squash soup.
-And the nice thing is this recipe is good for almost all special dietary needs (it's even a Whole30 butternut squash recipe).
+That's what inspired this recipe for butternut squash carrot soup.
+And the nice thing is this recipe is good for almost all special dietary needs.
 Special diets aside, it's warming, creamy and delicious.

 Jump to: